roadrunner-server/roadrunner-docs/docs/en/php/rpc.md

 ## Goridge

-Goridge is a high-performance PHP-to-Golang library developed specifically for communication between PHP applications and RoadRunner.
+Goridge is a high-performance PHP-to-Golang/Golang-to-PHP library developed specifically for communication between PHP applications and RoadRunner.
 It is designed to provide a reliable and efficient way to communicate between the two components, allowing PHP developers to take advantage of the performance benefits of Golang-based systems while still writing their applications in PHP.